Swelling after lens replacement. Rehabilitation after cataract removal

 All complications of cataract surgery are divided into 2 categories: postoperative and intraoperative (those that arose during the operation).

 Removing the lens and then applying too tight sutures can cause astigmatism, an abnormal curvature of the cornea.
-But often this ailment goes away as the eye heals and the swelling subsides.
+But often this illness goes away as the eye heals and the swelling subsides.
 In some cases, there is even a decrease in the degree of astigmatism due to a change in the curvature of the cornea of the eye.

 Among the most common complications after cataract surgery is clouding of the residual membrane (the capsule left in the eye to support the artificial lens).
 This phenomenon is called post-cataract, but it does not mean that the cataract has formed again.
 This is just a clouding of the membrane surface, which can be eliminated with a laser.
-The procedure is fast and painless.
-Incomplete removal of the lens masses during cataract surgery will lead to the same complication.
+The procedure is quick and painless.
+Incomplete removal of the lens masses during cataract surgery will also lead to the same complication.
 In this case, the recovery period after surgery may also be accompanied by diseases such as iridocyclitis and glaucoma.

 To reduce the risk of complications, the operation is performed first on one eye, and after a certain time on the other.